mxagar/bitcoin_notes/bitcoin_antonopoulos/Bitcoin_Antonopoulos_Book.md

 bitcoin-cli getblockhash 1000

 # JSON string of block returned; here, we can see all the transactions of the block and follow the transactions
+# We can increase the verbosity to get also all the tx information (inputs and outputs, etc.)
 bitcoin-cli getblock <block-hash>

 # JSON string with the block header (useful for SPVs)